-Mary Clarke in California, left, and in her current life in Mexico, from the cover of
+Mary Clarke in California, left, and in her current life in Mexico, from the cover of The Prison Angel.

 Twenty-eight years ago, Mary Clarke left her life as a wealthy divorced mother of seven in Beverly Hills to live and work in one of Mexico's most notorious prisons, the La Mesa State Penitentiary in Tijuana.
 Through her work, she became Mother Antonia; now Pulitzer-winning authors Mary Jordan and Kevin Sullivan have written about her story.